Golden Relay

 Record ingestion across systems

 Startup sheets, commissioning data, closeout packages, field notes, and supporting documentation drawn from whatever systems the organization and its installer network use — without requiring those systems to change.
-BAS exports, contractor field service apps, distributor portals, PDF attachments, project management platforms.
+BAS exports, contractor field service apps, distributor portals, PDF attachments, project management systems.

 02 — Normalization